All About Production and Operating Worker Supervisors

-Production & Operating Worker Supervisor Example Directly supervise and coordinate the activities of production and operating workers, such as inspectors, precision workers, machine setters and operators, assemblers, fabricators, and plant and system operators.
+Example of Production & Operating Worker Supervisor Job Directly supervise and coordinate the activities of production and operating workers, such as inspectors, precision workers, machine setters and operators, assemblers, fabricators, and plant and system operators.

-A Day in the Life of a Production & Operating Worker Supervisor
+List of Production & Operating Worker Supervisor Job Duties

 - Recommend or implement measures to motivate employees and to improve production methods, equipment performance, product quality, or efficiency.